 The measure was on the Nov.
 21 agenda, but council members did not vote on the matter, rather asking for more time to review the proposal to ensure they were getting the best deal for residents.
 The vote was scheduled to go before the council Monday, Dec.
-2, but was postponed yet again.
-A new date has not yet been set.
+2, but was postponed to Dec.
+16.

 If the council decides to pass the measure, it would consolidate the parish sewage system to Ascension Sewer, llc.

 "DEQ has already told us that you’re going to have to, we’re going to severely limit what you can discharge into those waterways because they’re impaired,” said outgoing parish councilman, Bill Dawson.

 The new waste treatment system would eliminate the small, individual treatment facilities that are in the neighborhoods and replace them with a regional treatment facility that would dump treated water into the Mississippi River.
 Currently, sewage is being dumped into nearby bayous.